luiscruz/course_sustainableSE/2023/p2_hacking_sustainability/g6_GATorch.md

 frameworks and the different types of energy consumption measurement tools it can use.
 Finally, we identified a gap in the current methods.

-Many ML frameworks exist today, but PyTorch is arguably the **most commonly used**. **PyTorch 2.0** was recently released and introduces module hooks that allow for code injection into the different layers and passes of a user's model.
+Many ML frameworks exist today, but PyTorch is arguably the [most commonly used](https://trends.google.com/trends/explore?geo=US&q=tensorflow,pytorch,scikit-learn).
+[PyTorch 2.0](https://pytorch.org/get-started/pytorch-2.0/) was recently released and introduces module hooks that allow for code injection into the different layers and passes of a user's model.
 TensorFlow is a direct competitor but does not offer the same functionality, which increases the difficulty of